-Interpretive, storytelling features will communicate the history of the Sycamore Hill Baptist Church and the Downtown community
+Interpretive, storytelling features will communicate the history of the Sycamore Hill Baptist Church and the Downtown community interest in the Tower's interior.

 A grove of sycamore trees will serve as a backdrop for the Commemorative Tower and as an interpretation of the sycamore tree grove once located on-site.